 Records in this category involve the day to day management of the Office.
 Information held in this area can include subjects such as organisation of training courses, allocation of leave, provision of accommodation for staff, provision of other resources such as office machinery and supplies, circulation of information documents, publication of annual report, etc.

 Records in this category involve the day to day administration of the appeals system.
-Information held in this area can include such subjects as the setting up of panels of assessors, procedures on the submission of documentary evidence, statistical material on appeals etc.
+Information held in this area can include such subjects as procedures on the submission of documentary evidence, statistical material on appeals etc.

 The records include Acts and Regulations, relevant Court judgements, legal advice on specific issues, etc.